sanjay-charran/lora-mesh/README.md

 # lora-mesh
-LoRa mesh module for ns-3.29
+LoRa mesh module for ns-3.29 which makes use of a custom mesh protocol

 ##  Building the Module
 To build this module, you are required to have ns-3 (v3.29), see the [ns-3 wiki's guide](https://www.nsnam.org/wiki/Installation).